How to Fix an ATV That Dies When You Give It Gas

 If your quad has been running fine and then all of a sudden, starts dying when you give it gas, the problem could be in the exhaust system.

 A clogged muffler can cause back pressure that makes it hard for the engine to breathe.
-This will make your engine run lean and eventually die when you give it gas.
+This will make your engine run lean and eventually die while you give it gas.

 If you’ve changed your muffler or exhaust system recently, you may need to rejet or recalibrate your 4-wheeler.
 Fuel injected ATVs need to have the computer recalibrated after getting a new exhaust system added, and carburetor ATVs need new jets.